It All Began With…

 2011: Today, WPE produces 50 million gallons of ethanol annually.
 We believe that ethanol is the best choice to fuel Kansas because it burns cleaner than gasoline, it has a lower level of harmful emissions, and by using ethanol, we support local farmers.

-2014: We continue to make strides in Kansas.
-Of our original nine board members, seven are still in place.
+2017: We continue to make strides in Kansas.
+Of our original nine board members, six are still in place.
 We have several farmers, a banker, and a local Kansas businessman on board, and we work together to make sure that we provide the best ethanol products in Kansas.

 Thank a Kansas farmer.